 As a regulated business, BHI is subject to the direction of Government legislated boards and committees.
-The 2018 provincial election saw a change in government that has impacted the utilities particularly in conservation demand management programs which have been centralized under the IESO.
+The 2018 provincial change in government has impacted the utilities particularly in conservation demand management programs which have been centralized under the IESO.
 Incentives related to the demand management program are no longer paid to the local utilities.
 Issues related to electricity are expected to remain in the public view.